Ryuji Somehow reminds me of harima.. they are both looks like delinquent.. but they actually are sweet and kind..

 The story follows many interesting little matches, revolving around Harima Kenji (One of the greatest characters anime has ever seen, for other reasons than what are considered standards) and Tsukamoto Tenma.

 I should mention both the first and second season ended with a big "to be continued."
-They decided to animate the end of
+They decided to animate the end of school rumble as a

 Both anime take place in a high school setting.
 The male protagonists from both series start from episode 1 with a well-known reputation at school as a mean delinquent among their classmates.
 It takes a few episodes before their classmates begin warming up to them.

 Typical stuff found in other high school anime are also present such as cool teachers, swimsuit fanservice, and school festivals.
 Not typically found in school life/romantic-comedy anime, are fight scenes.
 The short fight scenes are scattered throughout each series in order to advance the plot.

 However, the main draw to these series are their comedy and romantic bits.
 Both series find the

 They have the exact same sort of situation, setup, and plot - at least initially.
 Toradora has better art and School Rumble has way more jokes, so bear that in mind.

 More than one love triagle, have a tsundere character, a rich girl character, are both funny romfoms except Toradora gets serious at times while school rumble stays silly.